Pokhara International Airport: History

-Due to the COVID-19 pandemic in Nepal, in 2021, the construction deadline was extended until 2022.
-In October 2021, officials confirmed that the airport would open in two steps: domestic flights will begin in January 2022, while international flights will begin in April 2022.
+Due to the COVID-19 pandemic in Nepal, the construction deadline was extended until 2022.
+In October 2021, officials confirmed that the airport would open in two phases: domestic flights would begin in January 2022, followed by international flights in April 2022.

 In 2022, it was announced that calibration flights would begin in October 2022.
 They would later take place in late November 2022.

 In mid-2022, the Civil Aviation Authority of Nepal pushed back the opening to December 2022 due to a lack of flight inspections.
 On 8 August 2022, the Civil Aviation Authority of Nepal set the official opening date for 1 January 2023.

 The airport was inaugurated by Prime Minister Pushpa Kamal Dahal on 1 January 2023.
 To celebrate the occasion, the city of Pokhara declared the day a public holiday.
 The first flight to arrive at the airport was a Buddha Air flight carrying the Prime Minister and his delegation.

 Development of the airport continued immediately after the opening with an initial lack of customs facilities and a fuel depot — initially, fuel was being carried from the old Pokhara Airport on trucks.
+The airport was also opened before it was certified for IFR flights, a contributing factor to the crash of Yeti Airlines Flight 691 only one month later.

+In June 2023, the airport saw its first international flight before which it only handled domestic services.
+The first international flight was a Sichuan Airlines flight from China in an Airbus A319.
+The flight was chartered and funded by China, and the passengers were Chinese athletes and officials who came for a good-will dragon-boat race.